Swathi971/Projects/DevOps_Projects/Project_1/README.md

 ```
 I removed the old compiler plugin configuration, upgraded the maven-compiler-plugin to version 3.11.0, and updated the source and target to Java 17 in both <build> and <pluginManagement> sections.
 After aligning the Java versions, the build succeeded.

+#### SonarQube Startup Issue – Root Cause and Resolution
+**Issue**:

+SonarQube failed to start when accessed through the public IP on port 9000.

+**Root Cause**:

+SonarQube internally uses Elasticsearch, which requires sufficient system memory and supports only Java 11 or Java 17.
+Initially, the EC2 instance had limited resources, and the system was running Java 21, which is not supported by SonarQube 9.4.
+Due to this Java version mismatch and memory constraints, the SonarQube service could not start.

+**Resolution**:

+To fix the issue, I upgraded the EC2 instance to t2.medium to meet Elasticsearch memory requirements.
+Then, I installed OpenJDK 17 and explicitly configured the system to use Java 17 using `update-alternatives`.
+After aligning the Java version with SonarQube’s requirements, I restarted the SonarQube service, and it started successfully.
+The SonarQube dashboard became accessible via public IP:9000.

 #### Build Failure: Permission Denied (Docker Build & Tag)
 During Build and Tag stage:
 ```commandline